azrafe7/pakofill/README.md

 (this will donwload `hxPako` and set it as a haxe lib)

-Installing `pakofill` is very similar.
+Installing `pakofill` is pretty much the same.
 Run this next:

 `haxelib git pakofill https://github.com/azrafe7/pakofill.git`

 ## examples
-The usage is exactly like how you would use `haxe.zip.Compress/Uncompress.run()`.
+You can use this lib exactly like how you would use `haxe.zip.Compress/Uncompress.run()`.

 ```haxe
 import haxe.io.Bytes;